A Hybrid Genetic Algorithm with Type-Aware Chromosomes for Traveling Salesman Problems with Drone: A Hybrid Genetic Algorithm with Type-Aware Chromosomes

 For the reader's convenience, Figure \ref{fig:DP} illustrates an example of the representation along with DP notation.

-In each state $i$, the goal is to determine the best move based on the historical information and select one of two options, either moving the truck from $i$ to a node in $\set{T}(i)$ while the drone is onboard, or launching the drone from $i$ to visit $d(i)$ and land on a node in $\set{T}^+(i)$ while the truck is visiting all the nodes in between.
+In each state $i$, the goal is to determine the best move based on the previously computed values and select one of two options, either moving the truck from $i$ to a node in $\set{T}(i)$ while the drone is onboard, or launching the drone from $i$ to visit $d(i)$ and land on a node in $\set{T}^+(i)$ while the truck is visiting all the nodes in between.
 For TSPD, the last node of $\set{T}(i)$ must be added to $\set{T}^+(i)$, since the drone is permitted to launch, visit a node, and land, while the truck remains stationary.
 Let us refer to the first type of decision as $\text{MT}$ (move the truck) and the second type as $\text{LL}$ (launch and land).

-The transition of states happen as follows: \begin{enumerate} \item Let $C_{\text{MT}}(i)$ represent the shortest time from node $i$ where the initial decision is to move the truck from $i$ while the drone is onboard.
-Thus, the required recursion would be:
+The transition of states happens as follows: \begin{enumerate} \item Let $C_{\text{MT}}(i)$ represent the shortest time from node $i$ where the initial decision is to move the truck from $i$ while the drone is onboard.
+Thus, the required recursion is:

 \item In the same manner, let $C_{\textsc{LL}}(i)$ be the shortest possible time from node $i$, where the first decision is to send the drone from $i$ to serve $d(i)$ and then to land on the truck at some node in $\set{T}^+(i)$.
 Based on the different assumptions in TSPD and FSTSP, we must have different functions to calculate $C_{\textsc{LL}}(i)$.
 For TSPD, let $\mathcal{E}^+(i) = \{k \in \set{T}^+(i): \tau^\dr_{i,d(i)}+\tau^\dr_{d(i),k}\leq e\}$, which is a subset of $\set{T}^+(i)$ and every node in it can form a feasible drone operation with $i$ and $d(i)$.
 Therefore, the required recursion for TSPD will be: